-1. Drawings and Other Documents to be Submitted [See Rule]

-In application to 203.
-1 of the Rules, the followings are to be applied.
+- (1) Drawings and Other Documents to be Submitted [See Rule] - In application to 203.
+1 (1) of the Rules, the following are to be applied.

-- (1) Notwithstanding the requirements in 203.
-1 of the Rules, where whole cargo handling appliances or any components thereof are manufactured on the basis of the drawings and documents already approved at the same works, submission of the drawings and documents other than the following documents (A) and (B) may be dispensed with. - (A) Application for omission of submission of drawings - (B) General arrangement of cargo handling appliances - (2) Submission of drawings of hydraulic motors, hydraulic pumps, steam cylinders, pneumatic motors or internal combustion engines for driving various winches and travelling machines used in cargo handling appliances are to be in accordance with the following requirements (A) to (C) according to the output: - (A) Where the output is less than 375 kW: - Submission of drawings may be dispensed with.
-However, name of manufacturer, type and principal particulars are to be described in the approval drawings of winches or travelling machines employed. - (B) Where the output is 375 kW or more: Principal particulars, drawings of structural details and strength calculation sheet are to be submitted in one set for reference. - (C) Others:
+(A) Notwithstanding the requirements in 203.
+1 (1) of the Rules, where whole cargo handling appliances or any components thereof are manufactured on the basis of the drawings and documents already approved at the same works, submission of the drawings and documents other than the following documents (a) and (b) may be dispensed with.

+- (a) Application for omission of submission of drawings - (b) General arrangement of cargo handling appliances - (B) Submission of drawings of hydraulic motors, hydraulic pumps, steam cylinders, pneumatic motors, or internal combustion engines for driving various winches and travelling machines used in cargo handling appliances is to be in accordance with the following requirements (a) to (c) according to the output: - (a) Where the output is less than 375 kW: Submission of drawings may be dispensed with.
+However, name of manufacturer, type and principal particulars are to be described in the approval drawings of winches or travelling machines employed. - (b) Where the output is 375 kW or more:

+Principal particulars, drawings of structural details and strength calculation sheet are to be submitted in one set for reference.

+(c) Others: